Our Verification Methodology

 Transparency, Access & Documentation

 Organizations may request access to verification notes, lineage reports, or change logs for compliance, audit review, or data-governance integration.
-Documentation is available on a fair-use basis and aligned with our stewardship standards.
+Documentation is available in alignment with our stewardship standards.

 Editorial Neutrality

 Verification outcomes cannot be influenced by commercial considerations.
-All classifications are based solely on documented evidence, business activity, and standardized rules.
-For full details, see our Editorial & Neutrality Standards.
+Classifications are based on documented evidence, business activity signals, and standardized rules.
+See Editorial & Neutrality Standards.